IsaqueTADS/IsaqueTADS/README.md

 ###

-<p align="center">Hi 👋!
+<h3 align="center">Hi 👋!
 My name is Isaque Rodrigues, and I am an ADS (Analysis and Development of Systems) student with a strong focus on becoming a Full Stack web developer.
 I am passionate about creating dynamic and interactive web applications, and I’m dedicated to mastering both front-end and back-end technologies.
-My goal is to leverage my skills to build innovative solutions and contribute to impactful projects in the tech industry.</p>
+My goal is to leverage my skills to build innovative solutions and contribute to impactful projects in the tech industry.</h3>

 ###